A.W. Law LLC — Advocates & Solicitors

 A legal document and brass fountain pen on a wooden desk in warm afternoon light

-On this page· 8 sections
+On this page· 10 sections

 1. 01What a stern warning legally is

-2. 02When a stern warning is offered
+3. 03When a stern warning is offered

-3. 03What a stern warning isn’t
+5. 05What a stern warning isn’t

-4. 04What a stern warning is
+6. 06What a stern warning is

-8. 08What to do next
+10. 10What to do next

 What a stern warning legally is

 • Composition.
-For some compoundable offences (mostly minor traffic and regulatory matters), the matter is settled by payment of a sum.
+For some compoundable offences (mostly minor traffic and regulatory matters), the matter is settled by payment of a composition sum.

 • Stern warning.
 A formal warning, recorded but not prosecuted.

 A stern warning is the most common middle-path outcome between full prosecution and no action.
 It signals that the conduct was found to be an offence, but that the wider public interest doesn’t justify a prosecution at this time.
+In the criminal matters I run, a stern warning is the outcome I am most often trying to steer a first-time client toward when the facts are against them but the offence is at the lower end.

 When a stern warning is offered